Malaria Atlas Project: Plasmodium falciparum prevalence maps

-Since the year 2000, a concerted campaign against malaria has led to unprecedented levels of intervention coverage across sub-Saharan Africa.
-Future control planning depends on understanding the effect of this effort.
-However, the effect of malaria interventions across the varied epidemiological settings of Africa remains poorly understood owing to the absence of reliable surveillance data and the simplistic approaches underlying current disease estimates.

 In September 2015, research by MAP published in Nature quantified the attributable effect of malaria disease control efforts in Africa.
 The results showed Plasmodium falciparum infection prevalence in endemic Africa halved and the incidence of clinical disease fell by 40% between 2000 and 2015.
 The best estimate is that interventions have averted 663 million clinical cases since 2000.
 Insecticide-treated nets, the most widespread intervention, were by far the largest contributor.
 Although still below target levels, current malaria interventions have substantially reduced malaria disease incidence across the continent.

 Plasmodium vivax prevalence maps

 In 2012, MAP published the first global maps for Plasmodium vivax endemicity.

-Data collection, curation, and dissemination

-WHO World Malaria Reports

-The MAP team works in collaboration with the World Health Organization (WHO) to provide the prevalence estimates for sub-Saharan African countries for the annual World Malaria Report.
-Additionally, MAP aids the WHO in production of the annual prevalence rates maps in the World Malaria Report.

-Ongoing data curation

-The MAP database is the biggest source of processed malariometric data available.

-By April 2015, the MAP database contained: